 Mom's Recipe Scrapbooks (c.
 1920s)

-Choose one of the homemade cake recipes on this site or take a peek at my Aunt Wilhelmina's Chocolate Cake Recipe if your child loves the taste of chocolate.
+Choose one of the homemade white cake recipes on this site or try my Aunt Wilhelmina's Chocolate Cake Recipe if your child loves the taste of chocolate.

-Bake a 9-inch square cake of whatever flavor is desired, having wrapped and placed coins in the cake batter for the ship's "treasure."
+Bake a 9-inch square cake of whatever flavor is desired, having first cleaned and wrapped coins in waxed paper and placed them in the cake batter for the ship's "treasure."

-Arrange the cake pieces on tray as shown in fig. 2, using the small triangle as the ship's second sail.
+Arrange the cake pieces on tray as illustrated in fig. 2, using the small triangle as the ship's second sail.

 Choose one of Grandma's old fashioned Icing Recipes to make delicious homemade frosting for decorating the cake.